Meschreiber/instant-search-demo/README.md

 5) If a brand name is typed, filter on that brand

 ### Code
-- [`autocomplete-widget.js`](autocomplete-widget.js) holds the function to be passed to the SearchBox connector to create the autocomplete widget.
+- [`autocomplete-widget.js`](autocomplete-widget.js) holds the function to be passed to the SearchBox connector to -create the autocomplete widget.
 - [`banner-widget.js`](banner-widget.js) holds the widget which displays promotional and free shipping banners
 - [`config.js`](config.js) holds configurations for query rules and synonyms